nehalOsamaaa/first-app/README.md

 # Cv
-A simple cv to show my design.# first-app
+A simple cv to show my design.